 Travel Insurance Over 70 is So Important—Here’s Why

-Did you know that the group of people in the US who travel the most are ages 65 to 80?
-That’s when most Americans become empty nesters and head into the long-awaited retirement zone and finally have the time and resources to start to cross things off of their bucket list.
+Did you know that the group of people in the US who travel the most are ages 65+?
+That’s when most Americans empty their nests, enter the long-awaited retirement zone, and finally have the time and resources to start crossing things off their bucket list.
 Read our blog on the top three destinations baby boomers should travel to for some inspiration.

-Something to keep in mind, though, is that after age 70, it becomes more important than ever to have insurance while traveling.
-Most importantly, at that age, many individuals have pre-existing medical conditions that won’t be covered under normal health insurance (specifically Medica) when you’re out of the country.
-Plus, travel insurance offers a sense of peace of mind that is just worth it, especially when you have friends and family stateside who want to make sure you’re taken care of wherever you are in the world.
+Something to keep in mind, though, is that after age 70, it becomes more important than ever for senior travelers to have insurance while traveling.
+Most importantly, at that age, many individuals have pre-existing medical conditions that won’t be covered under normal health insurance (specifically Medica) when they’re out of the country.
+Plus, travel insurance provides valuable peace of mind, especially when you have friends and family back home concerned about your well-being while you’re abroad.

 green button that reads quote and compare travel insurance

-Whether you’re over 70 yourself or know a traveler you know is, it’s critical to know the facts when it comes to travel insurance before booking your next trip.
+Whether you’re over 70 years old yourself or know a traveler who is, it’s critical to know the facts when it comes to travel insurance before booking your next trip.
 Here’s what you should be looking for:

 Comprehensive Coverage

-If you have the resources, comprehensive travel insurance coverage is your best option.
+If you have the resources, comprehensive travel insurance is your best option.
 It truly does cover everything–from cancellation to medical emergencies to lost luggage–you name it, it’s likely covered with comprehensive insurance.
-When it comes to peace of mind when you travel, you really can’t get any better than this.
+When it comes to peace of mind when for senior travelers, you really can’t get any better than this.

-Falling ill or having an accident is tough enough when you’re at home…don’t make it harder on yourself when you’re abroad.
-If you opt for comprehensive travel coverage, your plan will cover medical expenses to some degree, but you’ll want to make sure the one you select has sufficient coverage for your specific needs–especially if you’re over the age of 70 and you encounter a medical emergency on your trip.
-Senior travelers tend to have more medical concerns and should seek higher insurance coverage as a result.
-Put it this way…a plan that costs an extra $20 could provide hundreds of thousands of dollars of additional coverage for any medical expenses that arise.
-Worth it.
+Falling ill or having an accident is tough enough when you’re at home.
+Don’t make it harder on yourself when you’re abroad.
+If you opt for this travel insurance coverage, your plan will cover medical expenses.
+Just double-check the one you select has sufficient coverage for your specific needs.

 Pre-existing Condition Waiver

 If you have a pre-existing medical condition, this one is crucial.
-Unfortunately, pre-existing conditions are not often covered in regular insurance for medical expenses.
-So if you have a pre-existing health condition, even if it’s well-managed and hasn’t caused an issue in years, make sure you’re covered while you’re traveling–just in case an emergency arises.
-This is usually a time-sensitive benefit that must be purchased within 10-20 days from the initial trip deposit date, so make sure you purchase your travel insurance early to guarantee coverage!
+Unfortunately, pre-existing conditions are not often covered under all travel insurance policies.
+So if you have a pre-existing medical condition, make sure you’re covered while you’re traveling –just in case you experience a flare-up.

-To compare travel insurance policies with this specific type of benefit, simply run an instant quote and select the filter displayed below.
+To compare travel insurance policies with pre-existing condition coverage, simply get an instant quote and select the filter displayed below.

 i have a pre-existing medical condition

-Our team of friendly humans would be happy to help you find a policy with pre-existing medical condition insurance so you can plan your trip with peace of mind.
+Our team of friendly humans would be happy to help you find a policy with pre-existing medical condition insurance.
 Give us a call or shoot us an email to walk through which travel insurance plan has the benefits you need.
+Your peace of mind is worth it!

 Trip Cancellation and Interruption Coverage